 - Understanding stigma: having an understanding of stigma can help to avoid it.
 Stigma is when an employee (or potential employee) is perceived as being different because of their mental health problems.
 If they are treated differently, then this may also be seen as discrimination.

-An organisations ability to ensure the health and well-being of their workforce relies heavily on the support of the senior management team within the business.
+An organisations ability to ensure the health and well-being of their workforce relies heavily on the mental health employment support of the senior management team within the business.
 The implementation of policies and procedures and the adoption of the steps listed above can set the tone, allowing management to lead by example in promoting a mentally healthy working environment

 If we can help you with this or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 069 8970.